MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-1-Federal-Acquisition-Regulation/subchapter-A-General/part-4-Administrative-Information-Matters/subpart-4.8-Government-Contract-Files/section-4.803.md

 (5) The list of sources solicited, and a list of any firms or persons whose requests for copies of the solicitation were denied, together with the reasons for denial.

-(6) Set-aside decision including the type and extent of market research conducted.
+(6) Set-aside decision (see 19.506) including the type and extent of market research conducted.

 (7) Government estimate of contract price.